AntoJKumar/AntoJKumar/README.md

 🎓 Recently certified in FinTech from University of Toronto, Canada with A+.\
 🧰 Masters in Industrial Engineering.\
 ✨ I love to read books 📚, playing football⚽ and Gym🏋️‍♂️.\
-💬 Currently looking for a right opportunity in the field of Data Science & Finance.
-Feel free to reach out to me for working together or just for some interesting discussions.\
+💬 Feel free to reach out to me for working together or just for some interesting discussions.\
-📧 Pop me an email at jeyakumarantony7@gmail.com and I'll try to respond as soon as I can.\
+📧 Pop me an email at antojkumar07@gmail.com and I'll try to respond as soon as I can.\

 ## &#x1f4c8; Antony JKumar GitHub Stats
 <a href="https://github.com/AntoJKumar">